Collection: Products

 ATTRIBUTION NOTE:

-By the 1930s, travelers were already discovering Southwestern jewelry along the railroad and early highways, with the Fred Harvey network helping introduce these forms to a national audience.
 In Gallup, trading posts operated alongside that growing interest but served a different role.
-When Tobe Turpen opened his doors in 1939, the shop functioned less as a display counter and more as a working exchange.
-Silversmiths arrived with finished pieces, picked up silver and stones, or accepted requests for certain styles, while the final decisions still happened at the bench.
+When Tobe Turpen opened his shop in 1939, the store functioned not only as a retail counter but as part of a working exchange.
+Silversmiths arrived with finished pieces, obtained silver and stones, or accepted requests for specific forms, while the final decisions were still made at the bench.

 PERFECT FOR: